Crawford expedition: June 5: Shawnee reinforcements, American retreat

-That night the Americans began to withdraw from the battlefield.
 The plan was to retreat along the same path on which they had arrived, with Major McClelland's division leading the way.
-When Crawford learned that men under Captain John Hardin had already departed, he halted the retreat and rode after Hardin's men, hoping to bring them back in line.
+When Crawford learned that Captain John Hardin's unit had departed too early, he halted the retreat and rode after Hardin's men, hoping to bring them back in line.
 He was too late: Native sentries opened fire on Hardin's men, creating panic and confusion.
-McClelland's men stampeded forward, leaving McClelland behind.
+McClelland's men stampeded forward, leaving their commmander behind.
 Many Americans became lost in the dark, separating into small groups.
-When Major Brenton was wounded, Major Daniel Leet took command of his division and led about 90 men, including John Crawford (the colonel's son) to the west.
-They managed to break out and eventually return home.
+When Major Brenton was wounded, Major Daniel Leet took command of his division and led about 90 men, including John Crawford (the elder Crawford's son) to the west.
+They managed to break out and escaped back to American territory.

-In the confusion, Crawford became concerned about his family members—his son John, his son-in-law William Harrison, and his nephew, also named William Crawford.
-With Dr Knight, Crawford remained in the area as his men passed, calling for his missing relatives and not finding them.
-Crawford became angry when he realized the militia, despite his orders, had left some of the wounded behind.
-After all the men had passed, Crawford and Knight, with two others, finally set off, but were unable to find the main body of men.
+In the confusion, Crawford became concerned about his family members — his son John, his son-in-law William Harrison, and his nephew, also named William Crawford.
+With Dr. Knight accompanying, Crawford attempted to search for his relatives as the militia panicked and fled all around them.
+Finally, the pair, now joined by two militiamen who were also lost, finally set off, but were unable to find the main body of men.